Geometric actions and flat space holography: Discussion

 This makes the relationship between the different gravitational saddles obeying Barnich-Comp\`ere \cite{Barnich:2006av} boundary conditions and the coadjoint orbits of the BMS$_3$ group explicit and provides an action principle for `flat space boundary gravitons'.
 These are the excited states generated by boundary condition preserving diffeomorphisms of a given gravitational saddle and correspond to descendants of primary operators in the boundary BMS$_3$ field theory.
 The action can be used to compute the contribution of stress-tensor descendants to the one-loop partition function of a given classical saddle on the torus and we show that this corresponds exactly to the BMS$_3$ character obtained earlier in \cite{Oblak:2015sea,Bagchi:2019unf}.
 The comparison with the BMS$_3$ characters gives us a relation between the weights of primaries in a BMS$_3$ invariant field theory and the mass and angular momentum of the flat space cosmologies.
 We have further noticed that zeta function regularization of the partition function induces a shift in the BMS$_3$ central charge $c_1$ by 26 in the case of the vacuum orbits and by 2 for the generic orbits.

 We have also shown how to construct bilocal operators whose vacuum expectation value corresponds to two-point functions of primary operators in the BMS$_3$ invariant quantum field theory.
 By expanding these operators in $1/c_2$ and using perturbation theory in the geometric action, we have obtained the leading order quantum correction to these bilocal operators, coming from stress tensor descendants of the BMS$_3$ primary fields.
 We have used this result to compute the quantum corrections to entanglement entropy in BMS$_3$ invariant quantum field theories and to compute the $1/c_2$ corrections to the BMS$_3$ identity blocks, both for light external operators and in the heavy-light limit.
 The quantum corrections to the entanglement entropy also induce a shift of $c_1$ (albeit by a different number than the partition function), while keeping $c_2 = 3/G_N$ fixed.
 This indicates that in pure three-dimensional flat space quantum gravity, Newtons constant is not renormalized by quantum corrections.
-Instead quantum corrections lead to a non-zero $c_1$, indicative of a quantum gravitational anomaly.
+Instead quantum corrections lead to a non-zero $c_1$, indicative of a quantum gravitational anomaly.\footnote{A shift in $c_1$ can also be obtained from a deformation of the BMS$_3$ algebra, as explained in \cite{Parsa:2018kys}.
+In this sense one could view the quantum corrections as leading to a deformed algebra in the field theory.
+We thank M.~M.~Sheikh-Jabbari and H.~R.~Safari for pointing this out.}